 After this final step, your double-wide mobile home is ready to go, for the most part, and you should be able to start the move-in process.

 Note: if you are buying an existing manufactured home, then make sure your installer is licensed, and that you have an installation warranty.
-It also does not hurt to have a third-party expert inspector come out and make sure everything is up to code.
+It also does not hurt to have a third-party expert inspector come out and make sure everything is up to code (HUD Code for manufactured homes).

 Upgrades & Custom Features

-Lastly, if you are purchasing a brand new double-wide mobile home, you should inquire about any possible upgrades and custom features.
+Lastly, if you are purchasing a brand new manufactured home, you should inquire about any possible upgrades and custom features.
 You may be surprised at all the bells and whistles available.
 Plus, being able to put some personal touches on your new double-wide homes is always a rewarding experience.

-Upgrades that many people consider here include custom windows, more insulation, LED lighting, flooring alternatives, different siding, other appliances, and more.
+Upgrades that many people consider here include custom windows, more insulation, LED lighting, flooring alternatives, different siding, energy-efficient appliances, and more.
 So, make sure you ask about your options.

-Alternatively, if you are purchasing an existing double-wide mobile home, there still may be a variety of upgrades available to you once the installation is complete — but you will not know until you ask.
+Alternatively, if you are purchasing a used home from double-wide mobile home dealers in Michigan, there still may be a variety of upgrades available to you once the installation is complete — but you will not know until you ask.
+Find out where to buy used manufactured homes here.

 Ultimately, double-wides are excellent investments and offer you quality living at affordable prices.
 By selecting double-wide homes, you have the opportunity to make this constructed residence feel custom made from top to bottom.